RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 👉 Next Step:
 Create a few test queries that would intentionally route to each of these agents.
 For example:

-"How many employees are based in North America like me?" → SQL Agent
+"How many employees are based in North America like me?" → mongo Agent
 ```json
 {
   "message_id": "6f0e8192-9a14-49a7-9a22-6fc324d7d4co",